-Unless the administrator provides for a shorter period, the maximum term of an option granted under the 2008 Plan, including any Incentive Stock Options, will be 7 years from the date of its grant, except that Incentive Stock Options granted to an individual who, at the time the option is granted to such individual, owns more than 10% of the combined voting power of all classes of stock of the Company will have a term no greater than 5 years from the date of grant.
-Options granted under the 2008 Plan will vest according to a schedule determined by the administrator, provided however, that no option, other than non-employee director options, may first become exercisable within one year from the date of grant, other than upon the death or disability of a participant or a change of control of the Company.
+Unless the administrator provides for a shorter period, the maximum term of an option granted under the A&R 2008 Plan, including any Incentive Stock Options, will be 7 years from the date of grant, except that Incentive Stock Options granted to an individual who, at the time the option is granted to such individual, owns more than 10% of the combined voting power of all classes of stock of the Company will have a term no greater than 5 years from the date of grant.
+Options granted under the A&R 2008 Plan will vest according to a schedule determined by the administrator.

-The administrator will determine the acceptable forms of payment of the exercise price of an option, which may include: (1) cash, (2) shares of capital stock of the Company, (3) irrevocable commitment by a broker to pay over the amount from a sale of shares issuable under an option, (4) delivery of previously owned shares, (5) withholding of shares or (6) any combination of the above.
+The administrator will determine the acceptable forms of payment of the exercise price of an option, which may include: cash, shares of Company common stock, irrevocable commitment by a broker to pay over the amount from a sale of shares of Company common stock issuable under an option, delivery of previously owned shares of Company common stock, withholding of shares of Company common stock or any combination of the foregoing.